 Peter Cummings, Associate Program Coordinator

 Peter Cummings is the associate executive director of LEARN.
-He continues his work with the Connecticut Center for School Change after serving for over 20 years as a teacher and administrator in Connecticut schools.
-He has served as a high school teacher, high school and middle school administrator, and upper elementary principal in the Farmington Public Schools, and most recently as the principal of Conard High School in West Hartford.
+He continues his work with the Connecticut Center for School Change as the facilitator of the LEAD Connecticut Turnaround Principal Program.
+He served as a high school teacher, high school and middle school administrator, and upper elementary principal in the Farmington Public Schools, and most recently as the principal of Conard High School in West Hartford.
 Under his leadership, Conard was ranked among the top 1% of high schools in the country by US News and World Report.
 Peter’s leadership has focused on systemic and sustainable development of school structures, professional learning systems, and instructional practices that support equity and achievement for all students.
 He has led professional learning with the League of Innovative Schools and the New England Association of Schools and Colleges and has served as an adjunct professor in the University of Connecticut Administrator Preparation Program.
 Peter holds a Bachelor’s in English from the College of the Holy Cross, a Masters in Teaching from Fairfield University, and a Doctorate in Curriculum and Teaching from Teachers College, Columbia University.

 Roberta Kurlantzick, Program Coordinator